 - Time: The internship must involve at least 100 hours of work over at least six weeks.

-- Internship Types and Hosts: Internships must be at an organization — whether private sector, governmental or nonprofit — focused on one or more environmental issue.
+- Internship types and hosts: Internships must be at an organization — whether private sector, governmental or nonprofit — focused on one or more environmental issue.
 Internships should be significant in the work that is completed, not simply basic office tasks or general office support.

 - Credit: The environmental studies program does not require that students earn academic credits for participating in an internship.
+The program does not offer an internship course on a regular basis.
+Students interested in earning credits should look to enroll in INT 89a Academic Year Internship.

-- Finding Internships: Students are encouraged to begin researching internships on their own by accessing university resources.
+- Finding internships: Students are encouraged to begin researching internships on their own by accessing university resources.
 Environmental studies faculty are available to support students in identifying internships and in advising them on how to network with environmental professionals.

-- Résumés and Letters.
-As you begin your internship search, review the Hiatt Career Center’s résumés and letters page and begin drafting relevant materials.
+- Resumes and letters.
+As you begin your internship search, review the Hiatt Career Center's resumes and letters page and begin drafting relevant materials.

 Making the Most of Hiatt